allkods/blog-easy/README.md

     app :  /* variable which holds the server */,
     database : /* your mongoDB string url OR object containing mysql connection details */

-    // Make sure to white list your hosting ip address on MongoDB ( It will work fine on localhost without white listing) });
+    // Make sure to white list your hosting ip address on your database provider if you are not using localhost });
 ```